bearmentor-community/techstack-battle/README.md

 Tech Stack Battle (Perbandingan Tech Stack).

+- [x] Casual discussion.
 - [x] Only cover the technologies and tools.
 - [x] Pros and cons, what suits best or usual cases.
 - [x] Not about the core concepts.
-  - computer science, software architecture, programming, system design, OOP, FP, async, concurrency, DBMS, SQL, NoSQL, DSL, etc
+  - computer science, programming, software architecture, infrastructure, system design, OOP, FP, async, concurrency, DBMS, SQL, NoSQL, DSL, etc
 - [x] Would try to not only about the web.
 - [x] Let's discuss together, correction if there's something wrong or missing.

 ## Contribute

 Want to contribute or update things?
 [Fork this repo](https://github.com/catamyst-community/techstack-battle/fork) and open a [Pull Request](https://github.com/catamyst-community/techstack-battle/compare).

+## CodePolitan x Catamyst

+Bootcamp "Menguasai Frontend Web Development": <http://catamyst.codepolitan.com>

 ## Table of Contents